Dental Bridges – Fontainebleau, FL

 If you are missing a tooth you should strongly consider having it replaced.
 Besides the aesthetic disadvantage of missing a tooth, it could also cause structural changes to your mouth and jaw, as well as make it difficult to eat or speak properly.
 Set up an appointment today to restore your smile.

-If you want to enhance your smile with dental bridges, please contact us at Dental Specialists of Doral Group.
+If you want to repair your smile with dental bridges, please contact us at Dental Specialists Group of Fontainebleau.
 We offer our dental care services to the communities of Doral, Fontainebleau, Miami Beach, Kendall, Sweetwater, Westchester, and Miami, Florida.
 Our phone number is (786) 355-4401.
 You can also request your appointment at our other locations – Fort Lauderdale and Pembroke Pines